chrisbodger/VeinCam/docs/Team-Work-Diary.md

 ## Hardware and Software Activities

-Progress from start of project as at (date)
+Progress from start of project as at 15/08/2018
-* (Chris and Alex can you please update this- major tasks/decisions made so far)
+* Assembled the hardware into the proposed configuration
+* Installed and prepared the operating system as per the VeinCam Tutorial (Install OS, OpenCV and PaspAP softwares).
+* Performed testing of the hardware with sample code provided by the Raspberry Pi documentation.

+17/08/2018
+* Alex researching into the implementation of manual software controls - intermediary step to automatic controls.
+Rudamentary control methods in place, yet to make them actionable.
+* Chris designing an enclosure for the device and components using CAD software.
+Several concepts in mind, looking for a compact, ergonomic form factor.

 ## Documentation, Research, Meetings and other Governance Activities